RaraWriter/cit470/ab6/README.md

 - Find a way to test your HIDS setup.
   - Example: make a dangerous registry or configuration change on an agent-registered VM, something that the agent should detect.
 Then verify that the agent sent an alert to the HIDS server.
-  - Example: (NOT recommended!)
+  - Example: (**not** recommended!)
 Find a mild malware specimen that the HIDS agent will detect, download it to your agent-registered VM, and "detonate" it (that is, execute the malware program).
 Then verify that the agent sent an alert to the HIDS server.

 ## Deliverable
 Upload an illustrated tutorial, in which you explain what you did and how you accomplished it.